mavryk-network/mavryk-taquito/docs/contract-test-collection.md

 Sending a transaction to a smart contract to update its storage will be a different type of action as it implies targetting a specific entrypoint and formatting correctly the data to be sent.

-Fortunately, Taquito will make this operation go like a breeze!
+Fortunately, Webmavryk will make this operation go like a breeze!
 First, you need the contract abstraction created with the address of the smart contract you are targeting:

 ```js
 const contract = await Mavryk.wallet.at('KT1B4WtE3MSEjGKnucRL5xhqnXCEX1QkLGPx');